Mary Jane Kelly: Character testimony

-The first witness to testify was Joseph Barnett, who testified he had lived with Kelly for "one year and eight months" before the two had separated following a quarrel on 30 October over her allowing "a woman of bad character" to stay in her room, whom Kelly had "took in out of compassion".
+The first witness to testify was Joseph Barnett, who testified he had lived with Kelly for "one year and eight months" before the two had separated following a quarrel on 30 October over her allowing "a woman of bad character" to stay in her room, whom Kelly "took in out of compassion".
 Barnett explained that, despite this argument, he had remained on good terms with Kelly in the week following their separation, and that he had last seen her alive at approximately 7:45 p.m. on 8 November.
 On the final occasion he had seen Kelly, she had been "quite sober".

 Discussing Kelly's background, Barnett related her Irish origins, her marriage at age 16 and subsequent relocation to Cardiff following the death of her husband.
 Barnett also emphasised his belief Kelly's cousin was the source of her leading a life of prostitution, stating: "She was following a bad life with her cousin, who, as I reckon, and as I often told her, was the cause of her downfall."

 Following Barnett's testimony, Thomas Bowyer recounted his discovery of Kelly's body on 9 November.
 Bowyer stated he had first observed two pieces of flesh on the bedside table, then seen Kelly's extensively mutilated body.
 He had "at once went very quietly" to John McCarthy to inform him of his discovery.
 McCarthy had himself looked through the broken windowpane to verify Bowyer's discovery before the two had separately proceeded to the nearest police station to report their discovery.